 and one that follows the modern trend

-Design: idyllic yet cozy vibe, totally fit in with the magnificent landscape.
-Those that honestly depict the life of the Vietnamese minorities living in this region may not be comfortable, like, there can be rats, insects, and stink.
+Design: idyllic yet cozy vibe, perfectly fitting with the magnificent landscape.
+Those who honestly depict the life of the Vietnamese minorities living in this region may not be comfortable, like there can be rats, insects, and stink.

-Activities: Apart from experiencing a day with your host families, there are not many activities to try out although you might receive some suggestions from the owners.
-They can introduce you to the gardens where you can handpick plums, or to trek and hike the splendid terrace rice fields.
-But at the end of the day, you might realize that the most precious gift that this land offer is the peaceful atmosphere and the true feeling of escaping from the hurried life in modern cities.
+Activities: Apart from experiencing a day with your host families, there are few activities to try out, although you might receive some suggestions from the owners.
+They can introduce you to the gardens where you can handpick plums or trek and hike the splendid terrace rice fields.
+But at the end of the day, you might realize that this land’s most precious gift is the peaceful atmosphere and the true feeling of escaping from the hurried life in modern cities.

-There is a Vietnamese saying that goes “Nhap gia tuy tuc”, which essentially means “When in Rome, do as the Romans do”.
+A Vietnamese saying goes “Nhap gia tuy tuc”, which essentially means “When in Rome, do as the Romans do”.
 You can follow the tips below to make both the hosts and yourself feel comfortable and make your trip more appealing:

 1. Learn Chopsticks Etiquette: chopsticks appear in almost all Vietnamese meals and using them is the best way to enjoy your dishes.

 Vietnamese homestays sometimes offer local family meals as well

 3. Do not drink tap water: Water should be boiled before drinking.
 Water bottles are also available in many convenience stores in urban areas, or use a kettle to boil water before drinking.
 To be environmentally conscious, bring your own bottle to refill.

 4. Bring your flip-flop: Most hotels provide one or two pairs, but you may not find them in homestays.

 5. Do not forget about the bug spray: the humid weather in Vietnam is an ideal environment for many insects, so without bug spray, it might be unpleasant to sleep at night.